-The Support Services Division is responsible for all department training, supplies, vehicle and equipment maintenance, chaplaincy program, and special projects.
+The Support Services Division is responsible for department training, supplies, vehicle and equipment maintenance, chaplaincy program, and special projects.

 Under the guidance of our Training Program Manager, the division provides quality training to department personnel, utilizing a number of internal and external instructors.
 Training is crucial as firefighters must continually update and practice their skills.
-Our training program encompasses all facets firefighter training to include in part; typical firefighting operations, strategy & tactics, multi-company evolutions, pump operations, ground and aerial ladder operations, hazardous materials response, confined space rescue, vehicle and machinery extrication, and officer training/development.
+Our training program encompasses all facets firefighter training to include in part; typical firefighting operations, strategy & tactics, multi-company/department evolutions, pump operations, ground and aerial ladder operations, hazardous materials response, confined space rescue, vehicle and machinery extrication, and officer training/development.

-To help insure that our apparatus and associated equipment is ready to respond at all times, division personnel conduct detailed inspections of each vehicle and the equipment carried on it each week.
+To help ensure that our apparatus and associated equipment is ready to respond at all times, division personnel conduct detailed inspections of each vehicle and the equipment carried on it each week.
 When problems are identified, they handle minor repairs or make arrangements for more complex repairs to be completed.